Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition: EXPERIMENTS

 The results of monolingual tests Table~\ref{tab:res-c2-mono-zero} give interesting insights into using artificially created CS data for multilingual models.
 We can see that all models which saw CS data during training outperform the baseline multilingual model (Mult.-noCS).
-We can appreciate that usually depending on which language or language transition was kept out of the training the performance on the respective test seems to degrade slightly compared to the Mult.-cur model.
+We can appreciate that usually depending on which language or language transition was kept out of the training the performance on the respective test seems to degrade slightly compared to the Mult.-cur20 model.
 The reason is that these restrictions make the other languages proportionally more present in the training data.
 This is also supported by the WER improvements on the other languages which were not restricted.
-An example would be the performance of Mult.-nodeen on the TED performance and the Alj.2h set.
-Compared to Mult.-cur20 the WER on Ted decreased from 7,14\% WER to 7,21\%, while the performance on Alj.2h improved from 9,30\% WER to 9,12\%.

-Looking at Table ~\ref{tab:res-c2-multi-zero} we can see similar behaviour to Table~\ref{tab:res-c2-mono-zero} when it comes to intra-sent. sets.
+An example would be the performance of Mult.-nodeen (third row) on the TED performance and the Alj.2h set.
+Compared to Mult.-cur20 (second row) the WER on Ted decreased from 7,14\% WER to 7,21\%, while the performance on Alj.2h improved from 9,30\% WER to 9,12\%.
+Looking at intra-sent. evaluations, specifically the Deng. test, Table ~\ref{tab:res-c2-multi-zero}, we can observe similar behaviour to Table~\ref{tab:res-c2-mono-zero}.
 In the second last row x-noarx the model trained with only German and English switches is depicted.
-Compared to x-cur20 this results in more German and English utterances being seen during training and thus slightly improves over the model by 3,48\% relative WER.
+Compared to x-cur20 (second row), this results in more German and English utterances being seen during training and thus slightly improves over the model by 3,48\% relative WER.
 This is due to the intra-sent. test set only containing examples with German as the matrix language and English words embedded.